memfault/interrupt/_drafts/zero-to-main-libc.md

-In firmware-land, nothing comes free with the system: just like we had to explicitly zero out the `bss` region to initialize some of our static variables, we’ll have to port a `printf` implementation alongside a C standard library if we want to use them.
+In firmware-land, nothing comes free with the system: just like we had to explicitly zero out the `bss` region to initialize some of our static variables, we’ll have to port a `printf` implementation alongside a C standard library if we want to use it.

 <!-- excerpt start -->
 In this post, we will add RedHat’s Newlib to our firmware and highlight some of